jurgelenas/responsiveMenu/README.md

 	---- Subchild
 	---- Subchild
 	```

+* label - (type: string) sets the label text for the select (if not set, no label will be added)

 * selectors - if you have a different html structure, you can set custom jQuery selectors:
 	* menuElement: 'li'